James0937/Jane_Street_Puzzle/README.md

 The txt file shows some idea of matching.
 ## August 2024: Tree-edge Triage
 Solved and passed (too busy this month so I did it on the last day).
+## September 2024: Fences 2
+Solved and passed.